areguera/centos-jekyll-sites/README.md

     ruby 2.6.5p114 (2019-10-01 revision 67812) [x86_64-linux-musl]
     jekyll 4.0.0

-The first time you run jekyll, it will take some time downloading all the gems it needs.
+The first time you run jekyll it takes some time downloading all the gems and dependencies it needs.
 After this first download, it behaves like a regular command.

 # Accessing the final site